Rompei/exslack/README.md

 {
   "webHookURL": "https://hooks.slack.com/services/X..../Y....",
   "destination": "@rompei",
-  "logFile": "/home/rompei/joblog.txt"
+  "logDir": "/home/rompei/log"
 }
 ```

 - webHookURL: URL of incoming web hook of Slack.
 - destination: User name or channel name you want to notify to.
-- logFile(optional): If you need output of commands, set this varialbe or set from command line option `-log`.
+- logDir(optional): If you need output of commands, set this varialbe or set from command line option `-log`.

 2. You have to prepare command list file like this.